James Fisher Mimic keeping pace with fast-moving digital development

 Shiprepair & Maintenance: 4th Quarter 2019

 Digitalisation is moving at a rapid pace right across the maritime sector.
-Most of the major equipment suppliers now have dedicated digital divisions to take advantage of prevailing trends, including blockchain, big data and the internet of things.
+Most of the major equipment suppliers now have dedicated digital divisions to take advantage of prevailing trends, including big data and the internet of things (IoT).

-The speed of digital developments within the maritime sector has persuaded the company that if it is to continue to operate in this sector, then in to needs to make a steep change in its approach.
-To meet its customers’ rapidly evolving needs, JFM is working on Mimic Version 5 (M5), which it aims to launch in the summer of 2020.
+The speed of digital developments within the maritime sector generally has led the company to make a step change in its CM software to ensure they continue to stay ahead and to meet its customers rapidly evolving needs.
+In this context JFM is now working on development of Mimic Version 5 (Mimic5), which it aims to launch in the summer of 2020.

-“M5 will provide a significant change to the way shipowners and operators see and use condition monitoring data,” says Martin Briddon, engineering and business development manager.
-The new system will be able to link up with other third party systems, such as DNV GL’s Veracity, and provide a dashboard view, across an owners fleet, of the ongoing condition of critical individual assets.
-M5 will also link into vessel platform management systems to gather data that can be used to influence operational and maintenance decisions.”
+The new system will provide a dashboard view across an owners’ fleet of the ongoing condition of critical individual assets, and will link to data platforms.
+Like earlier versions, Mimic5 will also link into vessel platform management systems and planned maintenance systems to gather data that can be used to influence operational and maintenance decisions.

-JF Mimic continues to enjoy considerable success in marketing its condition monitoring technology within various sectors of the commercial and naval shipping industry.
+JFM continues to enjoy considerable success in marketing its condition monitoring technology and expertise within various sectors of the commercial and naval shipping industry.
 The company is, for example, in the process of installing a mix of Mimic portable and fixed monitoring systems to a fleet of 14 ferries.
-In addition JF Mimic is working with a number of leading cruise lines.
-The company has recently supplied a Mimic system to Sky Princess and contracts to supply other Carnival Cruise vessels are being fulfilled.
+In addition, JFM is working with a number of the world’s leading cruise lines to deliver Mimic CM systems onboard new-build vessels, and are engaged in discussions with class societies to link into data platforms.

 He points out that modern legislation calls for the collection and monitoring of many forms of data, which can be a complex task.
-“Mimic offers the solution to the collection, storage, display, analysis and transfer of that data, added to which we can supply a fully compliant suite of vibration signature monitoring tools along with automated fluid analysis laboratory results.
-The compilation of this data allows the user to identify where problems are emerging, and take mitigating action, all within one system,” Briddon adds.
+Briddon adds, “Mimic software offers the solution to the collection, storage, display, analysis and transfer of that data, added to which we can supply a fully compliant suite of vibration signature monitoring tools along with automated fluid analysis laboratory results.
+The compilation of this data allows the user to identify where problems are emerging, and take mitigating action, all within one system.”